PatchworkBoy/VCVRack_CableControl/README.md

 ![completed codeblock](https://github.com/PatchworkBoy/VCVRack_CableControl/raw/main/media/completedblock.jpg)

-Once you've got that done for all the ports in the file, select all > copy.
-Right click T7-Ctrl > Paste JSON Mapping.
+Once you've got that done for all the ports in the file (or removed unmapped entries), select all > copy.
+Right click T7-Ctrl module > Paste JSON Mapping.
 (This gets stored in the VCVRack file on save)

 ![Context Menu of T7-CTRL](https://github.com/PatchworkBoy/VCVRack_CableControl/raw/main/media/copy_paste_json.jpg)

 **NOTE: T7-MIDI module MUST be adjacent to the right of the T7-CTRL module for MIDI commands to be transmitted from T7-MIDI to T7-CTRL.
-Select the PiPico midi device in T7-MIDI.**
+Select the PiPico midi device in T7-MIDI.
+For multiple Picos, just add more T7-MIDI modules to the right.
+All the mapping goes into the single T7-CTRL instance**

 Now start shorting your Pins (or if you've added sockets etc, patching your cables) and watch cables appear onscreen between the mapped ports, and disappear when you unshort.